 As of June 30, 2018, 500,000 shares of our Series B redeemable convertible preferred stock were issuable upon exercise of outstanding warrants to purchase shares of Series B redeemable convertible preferred stock with an exercise price of \$0.01 per share.
 Upon the conversion of the Series B redeemable convertible preferred stock, the warrants will convert to warrants to purchase 500,000 shares of common stock at an exercise price of \$0.01 per share.
 The warrants provide for the adjustment of the number of shares issuable upon the exercise of the warrants in the event of stock splits, recapitalizations, reclassifications and consolidations.
-We expect a portion of the outstanding warrants to be exercised immediately following the closing of this offering.
-The outstanding warrants will terminate as of August 11, 2022, if unexercised.
+The outstanding warrants will terminate as of August 11, 2022.